-- Outsourcing: The globalization of reporting is here, and smaller firms, as well as larger companies, have begun outsourcing their IT accounting needs.
+The globalization of reporting is here, and smaller firms, as well as larger companies, have begun outsourcing accounting recruitment needs.
 “Toys R Us, New York Life Insurance and Cengage Learning have reported significant offshoring of their accounting functions, especially taxes.
 The CEO of Cengage even predicts that soon there will be more people in India knowledgeable about the U.S. Tax Code than there are tax CPAs in the U.S.” – Accounting Today.

-What can you do to ensure your Accounting and Finance Skills Continue to Set You Up for Success and Advancement in this Changing Landscape?
+How To Ensure Accounting and Finance Skills Continue to Set You Up for Success

 - Risk Management

 - Tax Compliance

 - ERP (e.g., SAP, Oracle)

 Today’s digital innovations are leading accounting firms to search for employees who are skilled in both the accounting field and information technology (IT).
 “One Big Four firm predicts that it will be hiring only half as many new staff as it currently does by 2020.” – Accounting Today

 Software and technical skills often seen in job descriptions: